reuk/wayverb/docs_source/conclusion.md

 at least as good as real IRs, this would make a good case for Wayverb's utility in a sound designer's toolbox.

-Wayverb's results could be compared (both through acoustic parameters like T30, and using listening tests) to the outputs of other similar modelling programs.
+Wayverb's results could be compared to the outputs of other similar modelling programs, both through acoustic parameters like T30, and using listening tests.
 As noted in the [Context]({{site.baseurl}}{% link context.md %}) chapter,
-Wayverb is, at time of writing, the only generally-available acoustics-modelling tool that uses both geometric and waveguide models.
+Wayverb is, at time of writing, the only publicly-available acoustics-modelling tool that uses both geometric and waveguide models.
 Without comparing against other tools, it is difficult to say whether this hybrid approach yields tangible sound quality gains over a more traditional single-model approach.

-The goals of efficiency and usability were not tested at all.
+The goals of efficiency and usability were not tested.
 In terms of efficiency, it would be useful to show how simulation time varies with parameters such as room size, average surface absorption, and model crossover frequency.
 The simulation speed could also be compared to competing software packages.
 Usability is more difficult to test, but a sensible starting point would be to simply observe some creative professionals using the software (in order to find common points of confusion or frustration) and to ask for feedback.

 As it stands, the tests presented in the [Evaluation]({{site.baseurl}}{% link evaluation.md %}) do not have sufficient scope in order to make claims about